For Hlengiwe Ndlovu being powerful means standing in the gap, inspiring hope and encouraging those who come after you that anything is possible.

 To Ndlovu, being powerful means standing in the gap, inspiring hope and encouraging those that come after you that it is possible, it can be done.

-To black women who want to pursue a career in scholarship, Ndlovu advises: “Academia is no different from any other field — it is systematically structured by the same inequalities that structure South African society in general.
+As for her advice to black women looking to pursue a career in scholarship, Ndlovu says: “Academia is no different from any other field — it is systematically structured by the same inequalities that structure South African society in general.
 That being said, you cannot be African, black, a woman and be mediocre at the same time.
 The world will not simply allow you to.
 Always do your work to the best of your ability.
 They might undermine you, but they will never erase you, because they will be forced to respect your work.”